biati-digital/alfred-calculate-anything/README.md

 When a result is displayed you can use action modifiers to copy the value in different formats:

 - **Enter**
-Press enter to copy the value with format for example: 2,376.54
+Press enter to copy the value with format for exaple: 2,376.54
 - **Command**
-Press command + enter to copy the value without format for example: 2376.54
+Press command + enter to copy the value without format for exaple: 2376.54
 - **option + enter**
 Press option + enter to copy the value of 1 for example: 23.76

 ### Currency Options

-By default the workflow will use exchangerates api to make the conversion, exchangerates has only support for 32 currencies, if you need support for all the currencies that this workflow includes you need to get a FREE API Key from [https://fixer.io](https://fixer.io) it takes less than a minute.
+By default the workflow will use exchangerates api to make the conversion, exchangerates has only support for 32 currencies, if you need support for all the currencies that this worflow includes you need to get a FREE API Key from [https://fixer.io](https://fixer.io) it takes less than a minute.

 The following options are available for the currency.
 Simply launch Alfred and type **calculate configure** and select any of the options below.
 [View the configuration section for more info](#configuration)

 - **Add base currency**
 This will become your base currency, if you type 100eur it will automatically be converted to the currencies you define here.
 You can enter multiple currencies at once separated by comma for example: USD, EUR, MXN
 - **Delete base currency**
-If you no longer want a base currency you can select this option to list all configured base currencies, you can delete a currency by simply pressing enter
+If you no longer want a base currency you can select this option to list all configured base currencies, you can delete a currency by simply presing enter
 - **Set currency locale**
-Used to give format to the converted amount using the money format of your country
+Used to give format to the converted amount using the money format of your contry
 - **Set Fixer API**
 Set your fixer API Key for support more currencies